viveakrt/Competitive-programing/README.md

 		3. you can add any competitive program
 		4. Try to add problem link or explain problem in Comment while writing code
 		5. Try to explain the process you followed for solving the problem
+		6. Same Problem can be re-submitted in diferent programming language
-		6. Eat, Sleep and Code
+		7. Eat, Sleep and Code